Press Alt + R to read the document text or Alt + P to download or print.

 telephone to find out your preferences for completing the survey within the next two weeks, if possible, as follows:

-*(Some key categories concerning water quality
+*(Some key categories concerning water quality: roads, ditches, and other infrastructure, drinking water,

-wastewater; health issues; streams and wetland issues; development and land use issues; agricultural activities;
+wastewater, health issues, streams and wetland issues, development and land use issues, agricultural activities,

-boating, fishing and swimming/ recreational water uses; safety, fees, and public access issues).
+boating, fishing and swimming/recreational water uses, safety, fees, and public access issues).
 Also consider projects

 in the above categories in terms of sediment, erosion, nutrients (e.g. phosphorus and nitrogen) and contaminants.